eccentricdevotion/TARDIS/chemistry-lab-products.md

 -   You can craft 4 different colors of Lamps: blue, red, purple, and green lamps.
 -   Each lamp produces a light level of 15, the highest light level possible.
 -   If the block is updated (e.g. a block is placed next to it) it loses its light until it is placed again.
--   Breaking the block does not give the item back.
 -   The Lamp can be toggled with a Redstone-enabled [Sonic Screwdriver](sonic-screwdriver)

 ![lamps](images/chemistry/products/lamps.png)